SOF3/dynec/book/src/ch3.1-simple-components.md

 Avoid allocating heap memory for each entity component.
-In other words, use of `Box`/`Vec`/etc should be avoided in component types, because heap allocation is slow and results in memory fragmentation, which greatly deterriorates the performance gain provided by ECS.
+In other words, use of `Box`/`Vec`/etc should be avoided in component types, because heap allocation is slow and results in memory fragmentation, which greatly deteriorates the performance gain provided by ECS.

 [comp.simple]: https://sof3.github.io/dynec/master/dynec/comp/trait.Simple.html
 [comp.simple.presence]: https://sof3.github.io/dynec/master/dynec/comp/trait.Simple.html#associatedconstant.PRESENCE